JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 [//]: # (title: Hierarchical project structure)

 Multiplatform projects support hierarchical structures.
-This means you can form a hierarchy of intermediate source sets for sharing the common code among some, but not all, [supported targets](multiplatform-dsl-reference.md#targets).
-Introducing intermediate source sets has some important advantages:
+This means you can arrange a hierarchy of intermediate source sets for sharing the common code among some, but not all, [supported targets](multiplatform-dsl-reference.md#targets).
+Using intermediate source sets has some important advantages:

-* If you're a library author, you might want to provide a specialized API for some, but not all targets.
-For example, an intermediate source set for Kotlin/Native targets, but not for Kotlin/JVM may come in handy.
+* If you're a library author, and you want to provide a specialized API, you can use an intermediate source set for some, but not all targets.
+For example, an intermediate source set for Kotlin/Native targets, but not for Kotlin/JVM.
-* You might want to use platform-dependent libraries in your project.
-Introducing an intermediate source set allows you to utilize that specialized API among several native targets.
-For example, having access to iOS-specific dependencies like Foundation when sharing code across all iOS targets.
+* If you want to use platform-dependent libraries in your project, you can use an intermediate source set to utilize that specific API among several native targets.
+For example, to have access to iOS-specific dependencies, such as Foundation, when sharing code across all iOS targets.
-* Some libraries aren't available for some platforms.
+* Some libraries aren't available for particular platforms.
 Specifically, native libraries are only available for source sets that compile to Kotlin/Native.
 Intermediate source set will solve this issue.

 The Kotlin toolchain ensures that each source set has access only to the API that is available for all targets to which this source set compiles.
 This prevents cases like using Windows-specific API and then compiling it to macOS,